mcorbridge/amazonIsland/README.md

 </tbody>
 </table>

-If you consider the '0' as water and the 'X' as land, you might conclude the there is 1 island.
+If  the '0' repreent water and the 'X' represent land, you might conclude the there is 1 island.

 Now consider this grid: